The Human Survival Project

 The HSP has had discussions with the principals and is keen to cooperate with the ICNND’s follow-up initiative to monitor key nuclear developments world-wide --the Australian National University’s Centre for Nuclear Non-Proliferation and Disarmament under the leadership of Gareth Evans and Ramesh Thakur.

 Ever since 2006 John Hallam has represented PND and, after October 2012, also the HSP at UN First Committee disarmament sessions.
-In April 2013 Hallam together with King will be attending and presenting on Human Survival at NGO briefings during the Geneva Prepcom (Preparatory Commission) of the Nuclear Non-Proliferation Treaty Review Conference due in 2015.
+In April 2013 Hallam together with Peter King attended and presented on Human Survival at NGO briefings during the Geneva Prepcom (Preparatory Commission) of the 2015 Nuclear Non-Proliferation Treaty Review Conference.
+Hallam covered the Conference itself for the HSP and PND in New York in 2015.
+Hallam and King will present and participate in the UN’s OEWG (Open Ended Working Group) on nuclear disarmament in Geneva during May 2016, supporting the 140+ nations committed, with Austria, “to identify and pursue effective measures to fill the legal gap for the prohibition and elimination of nuclear weapons” and consider a treaty to ban and/or eliminate nuclear weapons, with or without the support of the nine existing nuclear powers.

-- Peter King (Research Associate in Government and International Relations)
+- Peter King (Hon Associate in Government and International Relations)

 firstname.lastname@example.org (0422 647 025)